-How are we asking Enfield Council and Transport for London to fulfil our manifesto vision?
+How are we asking Enfield Council and Transport for London to fulfil our vision for better streets?

-These ‘asks’ are in line with the Mayor of London’s Healthy Streets approach to make streets more attractive for walking, cycling and public transport for everyone; and with the government’s Cycling and Walking Investment Strategy ambition to “make cycling and walking the natural choices for short journeys”.
+These ‘asks’ are in line with the Mayor of London’s Healthy Streets approach to make streets more attractive for walking, cycling and public transport for everyone; with his draft Transport Strategy, including reducing Londoners’ reliance on private cars; and with the government’s Cycling and Walking Investment Strategy aim to “make cycling and walking the natural choices for short journeys”.

 We don’t expect any of these to happen overnight, but we are asking for a commitment to deliver them over the next 5-10 years.